 Kontoor's Executive Compensation Program (or the "Program") is designed to attract, motivate, and retain talented executives with a target total direct compensation package that is positioned within a competitive range of market median for comparable executives within our peer group and the broader industry.
-We focus on aligning our executives' interests with those of our shareholders by paying for performance and requiring our executives to retain a certain amount of share ownership.
-We provide a significant portion of our executives' total direct compensation in pay that is at-risk and in the form of long-term equity-based compensation to reward performance over the short and long-term.
+We focus on aligning our executives interests with intose of our shareholders by paying for performance and requiring our executives to retain a meaningful amount of share ownership.
+We provide a significant portion of our executives total direct compensation in pay that is at-risk and in the form of lone-term equity-based compensation to reward performance over the short and long-term.

-The Committee is committed to ensuring that the Program is oriented toward pay-for-performance, and designed to achieve the objectives of our compensation philosophy for our NEOs through the grant of short-and long-term incentive awards that align with Kontoor's strategic vision and growth catalysts:
+The Committee is committed to ensuring that the Program is oriented toward pay-for-performance, and designed to achieve the objectives of our executive compensation philosophy through short-and long-term incentive awards that align with Kontoor's strategic vision and growth catalysts:

-- · Enhancing the core of our U.S. wholesale operations - · Diversifying our channels with a focus on digital - · Expanding our categories through focus on outdoor, workwear and t-shirts - · Expanding geographies with a focus on China
+- · Enhancing the core of our U.S. wholesale operations - · Diversifying our channels with a focus on digital - · Expanding our categories through focus on outdoor, workwear and t-shirts - Expanding geographies with a focus on China

-Our 2023 NEO total direct compensation is comprised of base salary, annual cash incentive compensation and long-term equity incentive compensation in the form of performance-based and time-based restricted stock units.
-Total direct compensation for NEOs is targeted at approximately median levels of compensation of comparable positions in publicly traded companies of our size and in our industry.
+2023 total direct compensation for our NEOs consisted of base salary, annual cash incentive compensation and long-term equity incentive compensation in the form of performance-based and time-based restricted stock units.
+Target total direct compensation for our NEOs is targeted at approximately median levels of compensation of comparable positions in publicly traded companies of our size and in our industry.
 Consistent with our pay-for-performance philosophy, actual earned compensation varies above or below the median level based on the degree to which specific performance goals are achieved, changes in our stock value over time and the individual performance of each NEO.

 Kontoor's philosophy is that a significant portion of each executive's total direct compensation should be at-risk, meaning subject to fluctuation based on Kontoor's financial and stock price performance.
-At-risk compensation is delivered through annual cash incentives and long-term equity compensation.
+At-risk compensation is delivered through annual cash incentives and long-term equity incentives.
 The at-risk portion of target total direct compensation is greater for higher level positions, reflecting greater accountability for performance results.
-For our NEOs, 60% of the grant date fair value of our long-term incentive equity awards is at-risk and subject to financial performance objectives linked to our strategic priorities and shareholder returns.
+For our NEOs, 60% of the grant date fair value of our long-term equity incentive awards is at-risk and subject to financial performance objectives linked to our strategic priorities and shareholder returns.

-The charts below depict approximate percentages for each element of target total direct compensation and demonstrate how compensation is significantly weighted towards variable compensation (annual cash incentives, performance-based restricted stock (PRSUs), and restricted stock units (RSUs)).
-The details of all executive officer compensation are provided in the "Components of Total Direct Compensation" section of this Proxy Statement.
+The charts below depict approximate percentages for each element of target total direct compensation and demonstrate how compensation is significantly weighted towards variable compensation (annual cash incentives, performance-based restricted stock ("PRSUs"), and time-based restricted stock units ("RSUs")).
+Additional detail is provided in the "Components of Total Direct Compensation" section of this Proxy Statement.